petrickjerico/tp/README.md

 Curious to know how to use StudyBananas?
 We've got you!
 You may refer to the [User Guide](https://github.com/AY2021S1-CS2103T-F12-2/tp/blob/master/docs/UserGuide.md) for more details.

 ## Developer Guide
-If you would like to contribute to this project, do take  [Developer Guide](https://github.com/AY2021S1-CS2103T-F12-2/tp/blob/master/docs/DeveloperGuide.md).
+If you would like to contribute to this project, do head over to [Developer Guide](https://github.com/AY2021S1-CS2103T-F12-2/tp/blob/master/docs/DeveloperGuide.md).

 ## Acknowledgments
 This project is morphed from the AddressBook-Level3 project, created by the [SE-EDU initiative](https://se-education.org).